PaulFrankling/proper_clobber/TESTING.md

 ##### Product page

 * Each product takes the user to that specific products detail page. &check;
-* Each product zooms in slightly when hovered over correctly &check;
+* Each product zooms in slightly when hovered over correctly. &check;
 * The sort by select box options were all tested and ordered all the products correctly. &check;
 * The number of products on the page presented next to the sort by select box always shows the correct amount of products currently on the page. &check;